rextse04/credit-planner/README.md

 1. A major requirements checker.
 1. Ability to save multiple plans locally.
 1. Data stays in your browser only, not shared with anyone.
-1. Export the plan as an Excel file (coming soon).
+1. Export the plan as an Excel file.

 ## FAQs